NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 The current UI defaults to an empty glob pattern text field and a list of visible checkboxes for all of the package IDs the user has upload permissions for.
 This requires the user to provide *some* input.
 It's not clear whether this UI gently encourages users to click the checkboxes since that's probably quicker than typing.
-I were to guess, the adoption of `*` would go up a lot if we defaulted the package ID text field to `*`.
+If I were to guess, the adoption of `*` would go up a lot if we defaulted the package ID text field to `*`.

 #### Conclusion